ankit-90/coding_guidelines/general_guidelines.md

 * **Do One Thing**
 *FUNCTIONS SHOULD DO ONE THING.
 THEY SHOULD DO IT WELL.
 THEY SHOULD DO IT ONLY*.
 The problem with this statement is that it is hard to know what “one thing” is.

+* **Use Descriptive Names**
+I changed the name of our example function from **testableHtml** to **SetupTeardownIncluder**.
+This is a far better name because it better describes what the function does.
+I also gave each of the private methods an equally descriptive name such as isTestable or includeSetupAndTeardownPages.
+It is hard to overestimate the value of good names.
+Remember Ward’s principle: “You know you are working on clean code when each routine turns out to be pretty much what you expected.”
+Half the battle to achieving that principle is choosing good names for small functions that do one thing.
+The smaller and more focused a function is, the easier it is to choose a descriptive name.
+Don’t be afraid to make a name long.
+A long descriptive name is better than a short enigmatic name.
+A long descriptive name is better than a long descriptive comment.
+Use a naming convention that allows multiple words to be easily read in the function names, and then make use of those multiple words to give the function a name that says what it does.

+Choosing descriptive names will clarify the design of the module in your mind and help you to improve it.
+It is not at all uncommon that hunting for a good name results in a favorable restructuring of the code.
+Be consistent in your names.
+Use the same phrases, nouns, and verbs in the function names you choose for your modules.
+Consider, for example, the names *includeSetupAndTeardownPages, includeSetupPages, includeSuiteSetupPage, and includeSetupPage*.